iamsammak/soundspace/README.md

 Different Libraries :

+- [ ] Create an app around this game, that uses a database so users can save a string of letters and intervals then replay their creation
 - [ ] More animations
 - [ ] Utilize the bezier curve to draw custom animations
 - [ ] Implement a library change on Spacebar keydown